Rockies vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

+- When it comes to the total, the Rockies and their opponents are 4-6-0 in their previous 10 games.

-- The Rockies have compiled a 3-2-0 record against the runline over their previous 10 games (oddsmakers set runlines in five of those matchups).
+- The Rockies are 3-2-0 against the runline over their past 10 matchups (five of those matchups had a spread listed by oddsmakers).

 Rockies Betting Records & Stats